singularity/singularity/README.txt

 On some Linux distributions, you can install the dependencies via your distribution package manager.
 E.g. for Debian/Ubuntu, this would be:

-    sudo apt install python3 python3-pygame python3-numpy
+    sudo apt install python3 python3-pygame python3-numpy python3-unidecode

 ### MAC OS X FROM SOURCE
 Macintosh is mostly unsupported, but it should work.
-You will need to install Python, pygame, and NumPy first, which can be tricky.
+You will need to install Python, pygame, NumPy and unidecode first, which can be tricky.
 Some fonts are incorrect, but the game itself should work properly.

 Contributions to improve MAC OS X support are very welcome!

 Known issues:

- * macOS 13 "Catalina": Using `brew install python` + `pip3 install pygame numpy` is reported to work
+ * macOS 13 "Catalina": Using `brew install python` + `pip3 install pygame numpy unidecode` is reported to work
  * macOS 14 "Mojave": Downloading Python 3.7.2 (or newer) from https://python.org and using pygame 2.0.0.dev3
    (`pip install pygame==2.0.0.dev3`) is reported to work.